A Second-Quantized Kolmogorov-Chentsov Theorem via the Operator Product Expansion: Introduction

 \subsubsection{Structure of the article}

 In \S\ref{warmupsec} we show how the BFNNB implies local integrability for correlations.
 It uses elementary estimates and in particular Lemma \ref{globalbetabd} as well as Lemma \ref{localbetabd} which are the workhorses on which the proof of Proposition \ref{combiprop} relies.
-These are very special cases of~\cite[Lemma 10.14]{Hairer} which is also a very busy workhorse when it comes to the applications of the theory of regularity structures (see, e.g.,~\cite[\S4.6.1]{Hoshino}).
+These are very special cases of~\cite[Lemma 10.14]{Hairer} which is also an important tool for applications of the theory of regularity structures.
 The easy proof in \S\ref{warmupsec} should give the gist of our method for proving Proposition \ref{combiprop} from which Theorem \ref{maintheorem} follows.
-In \S\ref{SGFtheory} (to be included later), an elementary and self-contained presentation of SGF theory will be given in the {\em special case} of temperate distributions.
-In \S\ref{probatocomb} based on SGF theory, we explain how to reduce the probability theory statements of Theorem \ref{maintheorem} to the purely combinatorial estimate in Proposition \ref{combiprop}.
-While SGF theory provides the functional analytic foundations for doing constructive QFT, we can say, paraphrasing~\cite{Federbush}, that this is not where the real action is.
-For the main result of this article, the action is in \S\ref{mainestimatesec} where Proposition \ref{combiprop} is proved.
-In the rather short \S\ref{finishproof} we finish the proof of Theorem \ref{maintheorem}.
-Finally in \S\ref{cftapps} (to be included later), we will present a detailed special study of various CFTs in the sense of~\cite{Abdesselam3DCP}.
+In \S\ref{probatocomb}, we explain how to reduce the probability theory statements of Theorem \ref{maintheorem} to the purely combinatorial estimate in Proposition \ref{combiprop}.
+In order to deal with the space $\mathcal{O}_{\rm M}$, we devised an approach which we cannot resist calling the ``multiply and conquer'' strategy: multiply by a generic function in $\mathcal{S}$, prove the needed kernel theorem or special case of~\cite[Proposition 34]{SchwartzVect1} only using $\mathcal{S}$ and $\mathcal{S}'$, and finally undo the dammage thanks to the multiplier space characterization of $\mathcal{O}_{\rm M}$.
+Section \ref{probatocomb} below gives an example of how this strategy works.
+For the main result of this article, the core argument is in \S\ref{mainestimatesec} where Proposition \ref{combiprop} is proved.
+In the rather short \S\ref{finishproof}, we finish the proof of Theorem \ref{maintheorem}.
+Finally, in \S\ref{examplesec} the example of the fractional massless free field is treated in detail, including a proof of global conformal invariance.
+Note that while the proofs in \S\ref{examplesec} are rigorous, we adopted a semi-formal style of presentation for this last section.
+This is because we felt that a more formal handling of the combinatorics involved would have made this section harder rather than easier to understand.